About Matthew Nisbet

 Among awards and recognition, Nisbet has been a Visiting Shorenstein Fellow on Media, Politics, and Public Policy at Harvard University’s Kennedy School of Government, a Health Policy Investigator at the Robert Wood Johnson Foundation, a Google Science Communication Fellow, and an Osher Fellow at The Exploratorium science center.
-He currently serves as a member of the National Academies Roundtable Committee on Public Interfaces in the Life Sciences, as an affiliate researcher at the Center for Climate Communication at George Mason University, and as an affiliate faculty member with the Climate Change Institute at the University of Maine.
-He also serves as a research advisor to MomentUs, a MacArthur Foundation-funded campaign to empower Americans to work together on solutions to climate change.
+He is a past member of the National Academies Roundtable Committee on Public Interfaces in the Life Sciences, and is currently an affiliate researcher at the Center for Climate Communication at George Mason University, and an affiliate faculty member with the Climate Change Institute at the University of Maine.

 In 2011, the editors at the journal Nature recommended Nisbet’s research as “essential reading for anyone with a passing interest in the climate change debate,” and the New Republic highlighted his work as a “fascinating dissection of the shortcomings of climate activism.”
-According to Reuters Web of Knowledge, Nisbet’s research has been cited in the peer-reviewed literature more than 1220 times (H-Index = 20), and according to Google Scholar more than 3400 times (H-Index = 27).
+According to Reuters Web of Knowledge, Nisbet’s research has been cited in the peer-reviewed literature more than 1280 times (H-Index = 20), and according to Google Scholar more than 3650 times (H-Index = 28).
 These metrics place him among the top 1 percent of communication researchers worldwide.
-His previously published studies rank first among frequently cited articles at four different leading journals including Environment; Science Communication; the International Journal of Press/Politics; and the International Journal of Public Opinion Research.